nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help window : `help`

-Pops open a help window which contains a link that directs the user to this user guide for detailed help
+Pops open a help window which contains a link that directs the user to this user guide.

 ![help message](images/helpMessage.png)